By Lauren Dunec Hoang, Houzz

 3. Set a luxurious table for an occasion.
 Throw a fall-themed dinner party outside as a celebration of the season.
 Go all out with decorations — vases of fall flowers, metal accents, and candles down the table — or keep things simple with a few leaves running down the table as a centerpiece.
 Use dark linens, if you have them, to really make the bright golds, oranges, and reds of fall flowers or mini pumpkins stand out.
 If you’re concerned about guests getting chilly, you may want to consider renting a few outdoor heaters (or invest in purchasing) or draping throw blankets over the backs of the chairs.

 4. Decorate with candles.
 Make eating outside feel like a treat without going over the top by dressing up an outdoor table with flickering candles.
-A pair of candelabras and proper place settings give an understated elegance to this terrace in Milan.
+A pair of candelabras and proper place settings give an understated elegance to any table at an alfresco fest.
 Hunt for old candleholders and metal trays for a row of candles at thrift stores and garage sales.
 You can pick them up for a bargain and then won’t think twice about using them out of doors.

 Note: Tabletop cookers are not recommended for wooden outdoor tables.

 6. Up the coziness with an outdoor rug.
 Covering the floor of a cold patio or deck with an outdoor rug makes an outdoor dining space feel that much more appealing on a chilly evening.
-Overhead string lights and whitewashed brick walls also help brighten this outdoor dining terrace in a New York City backyard.
+Overhead string lights and whitewashed brick walls also help brighten an outdoor dining terrace or patio.

 7. Warm up furniture.
 Laying down a fluffy sheepskin and bringing out cozy blankets and cushy chair pillows can all help outdoor furniture feel more inviting.
 This can be particularly helpful for metal furniture sets that may feel cold and unappealing on a brisk fall evening.

 8. Use cafe lights in a new way.
-Steal a design idea from this Manhattan rooftop garden by mounting string lights along an outdoor wall.
+Steal a design idea from this charming wedding setup by mounting string lights along a string or clothesline.
 The effect is both romantic and unexpected, and it sets the mood for evening meals enjoyed outside.

 10. Make a porch a fall destination.
 If your outdoor table is under the covering of a porch — or can be moved there — take the time to make a few seasonal changes to get the space ready for fall.
 First, add lights, if you don’t already have them, to create a warm glow.
 Next, bring out blankets and purchase a few fall-colored throw cushions to make the space feel cozy.
 For finishing touches if you’re eating outside, bring out candles or a bouquet of flowers from inside the house, and your porch will feel like a true extension of your home.